Episode 1. The Blessing of A Peaceful Home

 Download audio file

-Peace is one of those things – well, who doesn’t want peace in their lives.
+Peace is one of those things – well, who doesn’t want peace in their lives?
 Freedom from conflict.
-But imagine, imagine what a blessing it must be, to have peace at home.
+But imagine, just imagine what a blessing it would be, to have peace at home.
 A family that thrives on peace instead of being lost in conflict.

 If God offered you anything you wanted in this world, anything at all, what would you ask for?
 Tough question.
 It takes a bit of thinking about: a new car, a bigger house, health, a long life.
 There are so many things to choose from.
 What would you choose?

 Can I tell you something?
 After the basic provisions of enough air to breath and water to drink and food to eat and a roof over my head, you know what’s right up there for me.
 Peace, just being able to live my life in peace.

 Back in the Old Testament in 1 Kings Chapter 22, verse 17, it says this:

 Then Micah said, “I saw all of Israel scattered on the mountains like sheep that have no shepherd.”
 And the Lord said, “These have no master.
 Let each one go home in peace.”

 There’s something about, about being able to go home in peace.
 And you see that’s God’s heart for His people.
 He looks at Israel, they’re scattered everywhere, they have no leadership.
 And God says, “You know what I want, I want for each one of them to go home in peace.
 To kind of walk in the front door, close it behind you.
 Be in this sanctuary called “home” and to be able to withdraw from the world with our families and have peace.”

 In fact, my hunch is if you and I did a survey and a peaceful home was one of the things on that list, many people would choose that as what they want, because there is such a blessing in a peaceful home.

 Many a home is torn by strife, discord, disrespect, dissention; and many a family is disintegrating.
 What if, what if we could have a peaceful home?
 What a blessing that would be.